 - Painful urination or bowel movements

-- A foul-smelling fluid discharge oozing from the anal hole
+- A foul-smelling fluid discharge oozed from the anal hole

-The end of the fistula may be visible in the form of a hole near the skin around the anus, while it is difficult to see it yourself.
+The end of the fistula may be visible in the form of a hole near the skin around the anus, but it is difficult to see it yourself.

 If you notice or experience any of these signs or symptoms lately, you must seek medical help immediately.
-Do consult the experienced specialist to get the best treatment to cure this condition.
+Do consult an experienced specialist to get the best treatment to cure this condition.

 The different types of anal fistulas are categorized as per their location, such as:

-- Suprasphincteric fistula: In this type, the tract starts in a space between internal and external sphincter muscles.
-It then turns upward to a position just above the puborectal muscle to cross this muscle.
-It also extends downward between levatorani and puborectal muscle and then opens outside the anus.
+Fistula: In this type, the tract starts in a space between internal and external sphincter muscles.
+It then turns upward to a position just above the puborectalis muscle to cross this muscle.
+It also extends downward between the levator ani and puborectalis muscle and then opens outside the anus.

-Extrasphincteric fistula: In this type, tract starts at the sigmoid colon or rectum and then extends downward.
-It passes via the levatorani muscle to open a few inches near the anus.
+Extrasphincteric fistula: In this type, the tract starts at the sigmoid colon or rectum and then extends downward.
+It passes via the levator ani muscle to open a few inches near the anus.

 The treatment also depends on the location of the fistula.
 Here are some common treatment options: